Let’s dream up a scenario of the world’s best magical “Car Fund”.

 You want an investment that not just gives you a great return, but also up to a 2x usable, verifiable collateral on hand from day one.
 You give say, USD$2,000,000 to the Car Fund and they give you a supercar to the lines of a Ferrari / Lamborghini / Pagani retailing above USD$4,000,000 immediately.
 You bring it home.
 It sits beautiful in your garage.
 You put the top down and take pictures with it.

 The person next to you kisses you on the lips.
-You’re careful not to ding it.
-Before the year is up the magical car fund calls you up to give you an offer to sell the car at 20-30% net.
-You can choose to take the cash profit, pay a close-out fee to keep the car or reinvest the principal and profit to get an even more bad-ass super car.
-This would be the world’s best investment fund.
+You’re careful not to ding or scratch it.
+By the time the contract is up the magical Car Fund calls you up to give you an offer to sell the car at a huge profit.
+You can choose to take the profit, pay a close-out fee to keep the car or roll the entire amount to get an even more bad-ass super car.
+This would be the world’s best investment system.

 WatchFund is the second best.

-The Watch Fund - you would be expecting at typically 20-30% (that’s more than TEN TIMES more returns) and we didn’t just give you a water-bottle or a piece of paper – we gave you watches retailing at $500,000 or more.
+WatchFund – you would aim typically at 20% (that’s more than TEN TIMES higher than 1%) and we didn’t just give you a water-bottle or a piece of paper – we gave you investement grade watches with a price tag of six digit.

-Why should you invest The Watch Fund?
+Why should you get into WatchFund?
 Maybe the question is: Can you afford NOT to?

 Category 1.
 Queue-cutting watches (we use connections and prior knowledge to order watches before they hit the market)

 Category 2.
 Extreme limited editions (most of these pieces are allocated to VVIPs, most of them being watches that typically money can’t buy.
 It’s about access.)